 - Demonstrate knowledge of social responsibility trends and legal considerations in the financial services industry.

 Graduate Employment Outlook

-According to the U.S. Bureau of Labor Statistics, opportunities in financial services are expected to grow by 9 percent through 2022.
+According to the U.S. Bureau of Labor Statistics, employment opportunities in financial services are expected to remain steady through 2031.

 Graduate Starting Salary Projections